How we find you the best home insurance in Calgary.

 - Flooding.
 Much of Alberta was ravaged by catastrophic floods after an especially heavy rainstorm in 2013, resulting in the displacement of 100,000 people.
 As the province’s largest city, Calgary was hit especially hard, making it clear that the city is prone to large-scale flooding.

-What risks does home insurance cover in Calgary?
+What does home insurance cover in Calgary?

 Depending on where you live and what your building is like, a standard policy may be enough to meet your needs.
 If you live in Calgary, though, you’ll want to make sure your insurance also covers two things — flood damage and damages from the weight of ice and snow — which may or may not already be built into your policy.
 Double check with your broker or insurance agent.
 If these things are not already covered, you may be able to get the coverage as add-ons.
-And of course, if you think your home is vulnerable to other perils, too, find out if your insurer offers add-ons for those circumstances as well.
+And of course, if you think your home is vulnerable to other perils, too, find out if your home insurance company offers add-ons for those circumstances as well.

 Weight of ice, sleet and snow coverage offers financial protection in case your roof is damaged or caves in from ice, sleet or snow accumulation.
 Meanwhile, flood coverage gives you financial protection if your home is damaged from a flood.

-Insurers may offer you different protections based on what kind of policy you get.
+Home insurance companies may offer you different protections based on what kind of policy you get.
 Always review any policy before you buy it to make sure that it’ll cover your needs.

 What risks won’t home insurance cover in Calgary?

 In general, home insurance policies won’t cover damage that materialized because you’ve neglected regular maintenance.
-You won’t be able to use your weight of ice, sleet and snow coverage, for example, if your roof was in bad shape to begin with.
+You won’t be able to use your ice, sleet and snow coverage, for example, if your roof was in bad shape to begin with.

 Something else to keep in mind is that different coverages can go by the same name.
 Flood coverage from one company may offer you protection for a wider range of circumstances than flood coverage from another company.
-Many insurers, for example, will only cover damages that resulted from freshwater flooding, not saltwater flooding.
+Many insurance companies, for example, will only cover damages that resulted from freshwater flooding, not saltwater flooding.
 Talk to your broker or insurance agent, or review your policy, to understand which perils you are definitely covered for.

 What kind of home insurance do you need in Calgary?